DrewNaylor/guinget/README.md

 ## Screenshots

 These screenshots are outdated.
-It would be a good idea to provide new screenshots, so I might once v0.2 is out if I feel like it.
+It would be a good idea to provide new screenshots, so I might at some point.

 ### Version 0.1.1 screenshot
 This is what it looks like as of version 0.1.1: